a10networks/terraform-provider-thunder/docs/resources/system.md

 Optional:

-- `ftp` (Number) set timeout to stop ftp transfer in seconds, 0 is no limit
+- `ftp` (Number) set timeout to stop ftp transfer in seconds, 0 is no limit [shared partition only]
-- `http` (Number) set timeout to stop http transfer in seconds, 0 is no limit
+- `http` (Number) set timeout to stop http transfer in seconds, 0 is no limit [shared partition only]
-- `https` (Number) set timeout to stop https transfer in seconds, 0 is no limit
+- `https` (Number) set timeout to stop https transfer in seconds, 0 is no limit [shared partition only]
-- `scp` (Number) set timeout to stop scp transfer in seconds, 0 is no limit
+- `scp` (Number) set timeout to stop scp transfer in seconds, 0 is no limit [shared partition only]
-- `sftp` (Number) set timeout to stop sftp transfer in seconds, 0 is no limit
+- `sftp` (Number) set timeout to stop sftp transfer in seconds, 0 is no limit [shared partition only]
-- `tftp` (Number) set timeout to stop tftp transfer in seconds, 0 is no limit
+- `tftp` (Number) set timeout to stop tftp transfer in seconds, 0 is no limit [shared partition only]
 - `uuid` (String) uuid of the object